Ivan3864/Ivan3864/README.md

 ---
 Hello 👋
  </br>
-I'm a Cyber Security Analyst and Data Scientist.Welcome to my small world where I showcase some of the solutions I've developed.I'm passionate about leveraging data to enhance cybersecurity measures and solve complex problems.
+I'm a Cyber Security Analyst and Data Scientist.Welcome to my small world where I showcase some of the solutions I've developed.
+I am passionate about leveraging data to enhance cybersecurity measures and solve complex problems.

 </p>
 </br>